 When a law is passed, the Sovereign states who will pay the cost.
-The cost is taken only out of the Power and Favors provided to the players at the commencement of that Court round; that is, to a maximum of 2 Power and 2 Favor per House.
-For example, a Law with a cost of 4 could be paid with 1 Power from one House, and 1 Power and 2 Favors from another.
+The cost is taken only out of the Power provided to the players at the commencement of that Court round; that is, to a maximum of 4 Power per House.
+For example, a Law with a cost of 4 could be paid with 1 Power from one House, and 3 Power from another.

-At the end of the month, every House keeps any Power and Favors remaining in front of them.
+At the end of the month, every House keeps any Power remaining in front of them.
 Court Control enforces all Commandments, save those marked as Military Action.

 Military Actions and Immortals

-Four Immortal units are always stationd at the castle that is hosting the Court.
+Three Immortal units are always stationed at the castle that is hosting the Court.
 Their first loyalty is to whomever holds the throne.
 Their second loyalty is to the Court.
 The Immortals have 2 attack each.

 The proposals in the second list are considered Court Military Actions.
 When the Court passes a law involving Court Military Action, one Immortal must be moved to the region where the action needs to be completed.
-For example, if the Sovereign orders an execution, one Immortal must be in that player’s home castle, or the Court (if the player is in the Court that month).
+For example, if the Sovereign orders an execution, one Immortal must be in that player’s home castle.

 The Court can order the Immortals to any region to enforce orders.
 The Court must pass a law to do this, but the Sovereign can bypass the Court and order the Immortals unilaterally.
 Be aware that this leaves the Court with one less Immortal to defend it in case of a Military Coup.

-When the God Emperor descended into the world, he spoke thirteen sentences.
+When the God Emperor descended into the world, he spoke to all.
 Every word he spoke fell to the ground as gold.
 These gold tablets now hang above the Court at all times.
 They represent the eternal, immutable truths of civilization.
 They are often updated.